 Plug and spray

-To power the pump, I mounted a 12 V accessory outlet in the flange at the bottom of the starboard bulkhead and connected it to an existing accessory circuit.
-I made a 4′ long cord for the galley that exits its back and ends in a 12 V accessory plug.
+To power the pump, I mounted a 12 V accessory outlet in the flange at the bottom of the starboard cockpit bulkhead and connected it to an existing accessory circuit.
+I made a 4′ long cord for the pump that exits the back of the galley and terminates in a 12 V accessory plug.
 The cord is long enough that the galley can stay plugged in even when it is slid back under the cockpit seat.
 When not being used for the galley, the outlet can be used for a portable fan, search light, or any other 12 V accessory.

 In use, the pump is a bit noisy because it’s so close by and even though it’s mounted with rubber isolation grommets, it reverberates in the hollow galley box.
 But it puts out a fair volume of water, much faster than pumping by hand.
 Since the tank, pump, and faucet are so close together, there’s barely any delay between the time the switch is turned on and water comes out of the faucet.
 If the distances were long, a pressure demand pump would make a better choice for instant water.